-An inclusive PSHE and SMSC provision is weaved through our curriculum and through quality first provision through a child's form tutor.
+An inclusive PSHE provision is weaved through our curriculum, our core values and through quality first provision through a child's form tutor.
 Further pastoral support is available from the SEND team, Pastoral Team and external agencies.

-Where a need for direct intervention is identified Bedale High School will provide targeted support using a range of interventions.
-For example, there is small group social skills intervention, peer to peer support, in house Compass Buzz support and the opportunity to access our safe spaces in school.
-Where necessary, THRIVE work could be applied and a referral to the Communication and Interaction Hub could be made.
-We also have a mental health policy within school.
+For example, where a need for direct intervention is identified, Bedale High School will provide targeted support using a range of interventions.
+For example, there is small group social skills intervention, peer to peer support, restorative practice, signposting to external agency support (i.e Wellbeing in Mind Team, Compass Phoenix, Buzz Us, www.thegoto.org).
+Where necessary, THRIVE work could be applied and a referral to the Communication and Interaction Hub or the SEMH Hub could be made.
+We also have a mental health policy within school which details our commitment to our Mental Health Provision.
+We always ensure that any work with the Student Council carried out (i.e a piece of work around bullying) is made up of an inclusive panel of students.